 Writing this letter to Olaf from Frozen was even more exciting for my son than putting together the pop up book we made and this past weekend!

-Anyway… New Kid really loved Frozen and has been dancing and singing the songs ever since.
-(I’m quite enjoying that side effect, actually.)
-I found out this weekend via the P is for Preschooler newsletter that kids can write to a Disney character and Disney will send a return postcard.
-I knew immediately that my 5 year old would love to write a letter to Olaf.
-(He’s the snowman, in case you are one of the 15 people who has yet to see the movie.)
+If you child is also dancing and singing the songs from Frozen, they may want to write to one of that movie's characters.
+Whichever character they choose, kids can write to a Disney character and Disney will send a return postcard!
+I knew immediately that my 5-year-old would love to write a letter to Olaf.
+(Olaf is the snowman, in case you are one of the 15 people who has yet to see the movie.)

-My absolute favorite resource for playful writing ideas for kids of all ages is The Write Start: A Guide to Nurturing Writing at Every Stage, from Scribbling to Forming Letters and Writing Stories (affiliate link).
-If you support your child’s writing development at home, this is a must for your bookshelf.
+My absolute favorite resource for playful writing ideas for kids of all ages is The Write Start: A Guide to Nurturing Writing at Every Stage, from Scribbling to Forming Letters and Writing Stories.
+If you support your child's writing development at home, this is a must for your bookshelf.